-In deciding how they can best tap into the conscious consumer trend, businesses need to consider how their product or operations could have a more positive impact on those who make it, those who use, and the environment that houses it.
-But there’s another important variable to consider – their audience.
+In deciding how they can best tap into the conscious consumer trend, businesses need to consider how their product or operations could have a more positive impact on those who make it, those who use it, and the environment that houses it.
+But there’s another important variable to consider — their audience’s values.

 Because choosing the wrong ‘cause’ to back can be a disaster, as Gillette discovered almost the moment they released their ‘The best a man can be’ ad in January 2019.

 Gillette’s customers didn’t want a morality lesson from a razor brand.

 Dividing opinion from the start, the TV spot, which demanded an end to toxic masculinity (without a freshly shaved face in sight), quickly inspired calls for a boycott.

 Why?
 Not because Gillette were saying anything incorrect, per se.
 (The ad, after all, was basically saying: “Don’t be an arsehole.”)

 No, the ad prompted a damaging backlash because it didn’t read the room.
 To many Gillette consumers, the advert felt like a personal, didactic and patronising attack on their character, instead of what it should have been — a reason to buy Gillette razors.

 What Gillette spectacularly failed to appreciate was that their customers didn’t want a morality lesson from a razor company.
 The brand took a sizeable hit, and so did the business.
 Its parent company, Procter & Gamble, issued an $8bn write-down for Gillette, primarily thanks to competition from other shaving brands and the growing popularity of beards.
 But a divisive advert that sought to plonk Gillette on the #metoo driving seat certainly didn’t help.